UCSF-HMTRC/hyperpolarized_mri_book/_sources/experiments_preclinical/experiments_preclinical.md

 ![Components of bioreactor system to study metabolism of cells, tissues and organs](CH0004_OCFigure+4.2_Sriram_v1_Orig.jpg)

-**FIGURE 4.2: Components of bioreactor system to study metabolism of cells, tissues and organs.** A)Adapted from Harris et al (25), this figure shows the schematic of the bioreactor.
+**Figure 2: Components of bioreactor system to study metabolism of cells, tissues and organs.** A)Adapted from Harris et al (25), this figure shows the schematic of the bioreactor.
 It comprises of a fluid path containing the circulating media (via a peristaltic pump).
 The